ohtuprojekti-Elisa/elisaohtuprojekti/docs/handover.md

 The "HeatmapPlayerMovement" script is responsible for generating the heat on the map.
 The logic involves creating differently colored clones of the Trace prefab, which is referred to as "TraceMaker" in the hierarchy.
 These clones are used to represent the varying intensities of the heatmap.

 ## Openshift
+We have the serverside of the project in openshift called elisaohtuprojekti that contains dockerfile pod called gsi.
+It contains the python flask script to get the data to server and post it to different routes.
+The server also contains the database script which sends the data to the database in openshift.
+You can find the env variables in secrets of the openshift.

+To initialize database, I have provided you the init.py that you have to run in openshift terminal.
+This puts the schema.sql in database.

+To update the file in openshift, you have to build the dockerfile in it.
+Then you have to push the dockerfile to quay.io or docker.io (I recommend quay).
+After that you have to update the docker address by editing the pod.

 ## Testing
 We have initialized Pylint for python files.